Monopole Floer homology for codimension-3 Riemannian foliation: Basic Seiberg-Witten invariant on codimension foliation

-\begin{defi} A reducible solution is called regular, if $\ker\Dirac_{b,A}=0$. \end{defi} Therefore, we can perturb the equation so that regular part $\mcM^0_{reg}$ of the reducible solutions is isolated from the irreducible solution in $\mathcal M_{[-1,1]}$.
+\begin{defi} A reducible solution is called regular, if $\ker\Dirac_{b,A}=0$. \end{defi} Therefore, by the above lemma we can perturb the equation such that regular part $\mcM^0_{reg}$ of the reducible solutions is isolated from the irreducible solution in $\mathcal M_{[-1,1]}$.

-In particular, when the foliation is taut($H^1_b(M)\cong H^2_b(M)$), we can find a generic perturbation so that there are only finitely many points in $\mcM^{0}$ meet the irreducible solutions in $\mcM_{[-1,1]}$ and whose kernel of the associated twisted Dirac operator $\Dirac_{b,\omega+a_\theta}$ is of 1 dimension.
+In particular, when the foliation is taut($H^1_b(M)\cong H^2_b(M)$), we can find a generic perturbation such that there are only finitely many points in $\mcM^{0}$ meeting the irreducible solutions in $\mcM_{[-1,1]}$ and the kernel of the associated twisted Dirac operator $\Dirac_{b,\omega+a_\theta}$ is of dimension $1$.
 Following the same arguments as in \cite[Proposition 2.3.8]{B.L.
-Wang}, we have the following proposition.
+Wang}, yields the following proposition.